-The time coverage (epoch) specified in range-list form as defined in section 8.7.2, in ISO 8601 format.
+The time coverage (epoch), specified in range-list form as defined in section 8.7.2, in a restricted subset of ISO 8601 format.
 If the time system used is not specified UTC is assumed.
+Allowable ISO8601 formats include the date (e.g., yyyy-mm-dd with the month and day fields being optional, the minimum being yyyy), or the date-time (e.g., yyyy-mm-ddThh:mm:ss).
+This restriction on the allowable ISO8601 formats applies throughout this document unless otherwise specified.

 The value specified may be a single value or an open or closed range.
-If a single value is specified it matches any spectrum for which the time coverage includes the specified value.
+If a single value is specified it matches any dataset for which the time coverage includes the specified value.
 If a two valued range is given, a dataset matches if any portion of it overlaps the given temporal region.
+An imprecise value such as yyyy indicates the entire period specified, e.g., 1990-2000 would match any dataset overlapping the range from the beginning of 1990 to the end of 2000.